enaughton/blog-2021/src/posts/home-is-where-my-laptop-is.md

 I﻿ tend to be very responsive even if its "after/before" hours of work.
 Sure that can be a sign of toxic hustle culture, but I genuinely enjoy what I do for work.
 I also view work as being able to free up time for others on the team so they can shine at what they do best.

+T﻿here is probably a 95% chance I Have a laptop screen open within arms reach of me most days.